 🟢 Start your case the easy way today:

-👉The following page includes a complete list of what you need in order to be ready for the
+👉The following page includes a complete list of what you need to be ready for the guided interview, court filing, and process service for one flat rate.

 Visit our Small Claims Checklist here: